tomrpl/defiscan/src/content/protocols/aerodrome.md

 ## Chain

-This report covers Aerodrome deployment on the Base mainnet.
-As Base is still evolving in terms of decentralization and governance, it does not yet meet the highest standard of decentralization (Stage 0 according to L2Beat).
+This report covers the Aerodrome deployment on the Base chain.
+Base is an Ethereum L2 in Stage 0 according to L2BEAT.

 ## Upgradeability